Hesperocyparis macrocarpa: In Oceania

 In Australia and New Zealand, where the tree is simply called macrocarpa, the tree and its cultivars are frequently grown as a windbreak tree on farms, usually in rows or shelter belts.
 The species is also planted in New Zealand as an ornamental tree and, occasionally, as a timber tree.
 There, finding more favorable growing conditions than in its native range, and in the absence of many native pathogens, it often grows much larger, with trees recorded at over 40 m tall and 3 m in trunk diameter.
 One specimen – with a trunk diameter of more than 4.6 m – is considered to be the largest recorded single-stemmed specimen in the world.
 Macrocarpa timber was used for fence posts on New Zealand farms before electric fencing became popular.
-In Australia, untreated Macrocarpa cladding is used for its self-preserving qualities in sustainable housing projects of Tasmanian architect Jiri Lev.